sinedied/svelte-web-components-template/README.md

 If you want to add unit tests, you can take a look at [Jest](https://jestjs.io) and [Jest testing library](https://github.com/testing-library/svelte-testing-library).

+### Using the built web components with the demo app

+The demo application is provided for development and testing of your components, that's why it imports the `.svelte` files from the `lib/` folder directly by default.

+If you prefer, you can import the built web components from the `dist/` folder instead, by editing `demo/index.js` and replacing the `import '../../lib';` statement with `import '../../dist';` if you have the `bundleComponents` option enabled, or individually import your components with `import import '../../dist/MyComponent.wc.js';` otherwise.

+You'll also have to make sure to run the `npm run build` script to generate the `dist/` folder first.

 ## Building the library

 The command `npm run build` will create the web components library in the `dist/` folder.
 It creates both a JavaScript module (`dist/index.mjs`) and a regular UMD script (`dist/index.js`).